 Remove saucers from under container plants to prevent frost damage to plants or pots.

-Harvest orchard fruit – store only those in perfect condition.
+Harvest orchard fruit, such as apples and pears – store only those in perfect condition.

 Plant new rhubarb crowns.